 (6) Take a high quality probiotic

-Avoid getting your probiotics from sugar-laden products like Yoplait Yogurt, GoodBelly Probiotic drinks, or Tropicana Probiotic Juice, all which contain more sugar than a can of Coke per serving and negate the benefits of your probiotics since the excessive sugar simply feeds the yeast.
+Avoid getting your probiotics from sugar-laden products like Yoplait Yogurt, GoodBelly Probiotic drinks, or Tropicana Probiotic Juice, all which likely contain more sugar than a can of Coke per serving and negate the benefits of your probiotics since the excessive sugar simply feeds the yeast.

-I recommend buying whatever is on sale and switching brands often.
+I recommend buying whatever brand is on sale and switching brands often.
 This allows you to add new strains of bacteria into your gut every 30-60 days.
 Rotate brands and come back to ones you enjoyed after a few months.
 It doesn’t matter if they’re refrigerated or shelf-stable either.

 (7) Avoid eating sick foods – go organic

 Genetically modified foods are undeniably linked to illness in our country.
 While Monsanto would want you to believe otherwise, don’t ever forget that Monsanto is a powerful chemical company that manufactures and sells weed-killing glyphosate (marketed as Roundup).